KonnorRogers/vps_cli/README.md

 This project of pulling and pushing dotfiles as well as performing installations etc has taken many iterations and this is its 3rd iteration

+## Prerequisites

+In order for the test suite to pass, you must have SOPS & GPG installed.

 ## Installation

 Add this line to your application's Gemfile: